Twelve Conclusions of the Lollards: Eleventh conclusion: female vows of continence and abortion

 The eleventh conclusion asserts that nuns in the Church who have made vows of celibacy should be married, rather than being fickle, becoming pregnant and then seeking abortions—referred to as "the most horrible synne possible to man kynde"—to conceal the fact that they had broken their vows, all practices the text strongly condemns.

 Twelfth conclusion: arts and crafts

 The twelfth conclusion asserts that the multitude of crafts used by the Church causes waste, curiosity (distraction by non-essentials) and "disgysing"; only crafts necessary for simple living should be tolerated.
 "Us thinketh that goldsmethis and amoreris and all manere craftis nout nedeful to man…schulde be distroyd."

 Versions

-According to some scholars, the Twelve Conclusions were likely written in Middle English, translated to Latin for presentation to Parliament, and translated to Latin independently again for the Fasciculi zizaniorum (ascribed to Thomas Netter) which John Foxe then re-translated back to (Elizabethan, Early Modern) English for his Acts and Monuments collection.
+According to some scholars, the Twelve Conclusions were likely written in Middle English, translated to Latin for presentation to Parliament, and translated to Latin independently again, which John Foxe then re-translated back to (Elizabethan, Early Modern) English for his Acts and Monuments collection.
+This manuscript was edited by Josiah Forshall and published in 1851 by Mr. Longmans.